 What To Know About Reality Star Jen Shah's Wire Fraud Case

-The “Real Housewives of Salt Lake City” cast member could face up to 14 years in prison for defrauding the elderly.
+The “Real Housewives of Salt Lake City” cast member was sentenced to six and a half years in prison for defrauding the elderly.

 Jen Shah’s legal troubles may be far from over, but the Real Housewives cast member’s motto is “the show must go on”.